nvim-treesitter/nvim-treesitter/README.md

   `TSInstall <tab>` will give you a list of supported languages, or select `all` to install them all.
 - `TSInstallInfo` to know which parser is installed.

-Let's say you need parsers for `lua`, this is how you do with these commands:
+Let's say you need parsers for `lua`, this is how you install it:

 ```vim
 :TSInstall lua